robwillup/robwillup/README.md

 ## Interests

 If I had to name only a few of the things I'm most interested in I would say `Microservices,`, `gRPC`, `IoT`, and `Machine Learning`.

-## What the future holds

-I plan to keep my GitHub profile and repositories up to date.
-I hope we have a chance to work together on some interesting project.

-See you!